LoRaWAN Total Cost of Ownership: What 5 Years of IoT Really Costs

 Scope Creep

 Mitigation: Define clear scope boundaries at the outset.
-Budget a 20-30% contingency for "we didn't think of that" additions.
+Budget a 20-30% contingency for "we didn't think of that" additions—and choose an architecture where adding sensors doesn't inflate your recurring cost.

 Hardware